pytexas/PyTexas2017/app/md/privacy.md

 ## Contacting Us

-If there are any questions regarding this privacy policy you may contact us by email.
+If there are any questions regarding this privacy policy you may contact us by email (conference(at)pytexas.org).

 This policy is powered by Free Privacy Policy and Rhino Support help desk software.